Jordan Whittington: Professional career

 Whittington was drafted by the Los Angeles Rams 213th overall in the sixth round of the 2024 NFL draft.
-He played in 15 games, starting three and caught 22 passes for 293 yards, while also serving special teams.
+As a rookie, he played in 15 games, starting three and caught 22 passes for 293 yards, while also serving special teams.
 After returning 16 kickoffs for 453 total yards, Whittington was named to the PFWA All-Rookie Team as a kickoff returner.
+In his second season, Whittington played in all 17 regular season games with six starts, catching 18 passes for 171 yards and returned 17 kickoffs for 434 yards.